graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration8.md

 - If a public constructor is marked with `[GraphQLConstructor]`, it is used.
 - Otherwise the public parameterless constructor is used if available.
 - Otherwise an exception is thrown during deserialization.

+### 7. `AutoRegisteringInputObjectGraphType` changes

+- See above changes to `ObjectExtensions.ToObject` for deserialization notes.
+- Registers read-only properties when the property name matches the name of a parameter in the chosen constructor.
+Comparison is case-insensitive, matching `ToObject` behavior.
+  Does not register constructor parameters that are not read-only properties.
+  Any attributes such as `[Id]` must be applied to the property, not the constructor parameter.